uniqpath/dmt/help/PUSH_NOTIFICATIONS.md

 #### 🚀 Each device will then start sending you push notifications on various occasions:

 - if `dmt-proc` was terminated because of a problem.
-This is great and important, mostly needed on `dmt renew` when you sync the latest code (including your own additions to [user core](USER_CORE_FRAMEWORK.md)) and the process crashes soon thereafter.
+This is great and important, mostly needed on `dmt update` when you sync the latest code (including your own additions to [user core](USER_CORE_FRAMEWORK.md)) and the process crashes soon thereafter.
 It is great to know about this as soon as possible.

 - if `dmt-proc` is using a lot of CPU for some reason (potential issue)